 Must possess the ability to function in an interdisciplinary, team environment.

 Self-starter with the ability to be effective in a large, complex and highly matrixed organization is a must.

 Need to possess the ability to focus on both the details and the "big picture" simultaneously.

 Bilingual English and Spanish a plus.

-Required skills: relationship-building, effective written and verbal communication skills that allow clear and concise presentation of conclusions and recommendations to a variety of audiences, critical thinking and problem-solving, ability to plan and organize effectively, proficient in typing and in use of computer applications (Excel and Outlook).
+Relationship-building, effective written and verbal communication skills that allow clear and concise presentation of conclusions and recommendations to a variety of audiences, critical thinking and problem-solving, ability to plan and organize effectively, proficient in typing and in use of computer applications (Excel and Outlook).